h-kovalenko/DFW-Housing-Price-Forecast/README.md

 | ETS     | 21199.5| 0.447 | 15205.5 | 4.494e+08      | 0.0328  | 934.3 | 967.8  |
 | STL     | 29019.4| 0.619 | 22926.1 | 8.421e+08      | 0.05    | 990.6 | 1000.4 |
 | SARIMAX | 23762.1| 0.5   | 16338.4 | 5.646e+08      | 0.0354  | 821.5 | 826.6  |

+### Conclusion

+In concluding this study, we have undertaken a detailed examination of median housing prices in the Dallas-Fort Worth-Arlington area from August 1, 2017, to June 1, 2023.
+Our primary objective has been to furnish stakeholders in the real estate sector with insightful perspectives, employing three distinct forecasting models: Exponential Smoothing (ETS), Seasonal-Trend decomposition using LOESS (STL), and Seasonal Autoregressive Integrated Moving Average with eXogenous regressors (SARIMAX).

+Each model has exhibited varying degrees of precision, with ETS yielding a RMSE of 21,199.5, STL manifesting 29,019.4, and SARIMAX registering 23,762.1.
+These numerical metrics, complemented by graphical representations, facilitate a nuanced comprehension of the temporal dynamics inherent in median housing prices.